 Our COVID-19 Team is responsible for planning our response: Dr. Mark Beahm (COVID-19 Team chair, firstname.lastname@example.org), Megan Barbian (RN, Lay Leader), Rev. Park Hunter (pastor, email@example.com), Wes Panzer (Church Council chair), Becky Barnes (Stephen Ministry), Jeff Moorhouse (Trustees chair), Jessica Gobel (Children’s Ministries), Paul Bratsch (Discipleship Ministries), Jerry Arndt (at large), Sandy Koster (at large).

-- Our basic Operational Safety Plan requires masking (for the unvaccinated), social distancing, thorough cleaning, and contact tracing.
+- Our basic Operational Safety Plan requires masking, social distancing, thorough cleaning, and contact tracing.

 - Business operations conducted by staff in the building, with the option of working from home.

 - Worship, classes, meetings, gatherings may gather in person if following Safety Plan.
 They are encouraged to offer an online option as well.